How to Relaunch a High Ranking Websites: 13-Steps to Protect Your Rankings

 Now that the new site is live, there are a few steps to take to make sure everything is running smoothly.

-In the hours and days after you go live, keep an eye on the “Real Time” report in Analytics.
-Although really isn’t all that useful for analysis, it’s a quick way to see if anything big is going wrong.
+In the hours and days after you go live, if you are very concerned about issues, you can keep an eye on the “Real Time” report in Analytics.
+Although it really isn’t all that useful for analysis, it’s a quick way to see if anything big is going wrong.

 Is Analytics setup properly?
 Is traffic down significantly?
 Are lots of people hitting your 404 page?

-The Real Time report is the fastest way to if there are major issues and react.
+The Real Time report is the fastest way to see if there are major issues and react.
 If nothing else, you’ll see right away if there is a problem in your Analytics setup.
+If the Google Tag Manager container isn’t in place, you’ll see your data flatline instantly.

 Congrats on your Relaunch! ….did you lose traffic?